0x3lau/deep-house-techno/README.md

 This repository contains all the original stems, MIDI files, and any other assets you might need to remix, produce, or use the song in your projects.

+## 🔌 Necessary Plugins

+Since all the tracks are frozen in the project file, there should not be audio playback issues related to missing plugins.
+In case you want to unfreeze any of the tracks, here is a list of primary plugins used to make human edits to the original AI output

+UAD API 2500
+UAD API 560
+UAD Empirical Labs FATSO Jr
+UAD Pultec HLF-3C
+UAD Precision Channel Strip
+Fab Filter Timeless 2
+Fab Filter Saturn 2
+Fab Filter Pro-L 2
+Fab Filter Pro-Q 3
+Reveal Sound Spire 1.5
+Xfer LFO Tool
+Xfer OTT
+Kazrog Kclip 3

 ## 📜 License

 This song is open-source under the MIT license.
 You are free to: • Remix, modify, and create derivative works based on the song. • Use the song in personal and commercial projects.
 Even upload it as your own to Spotify & other music services